UtopiaOS/book/src/chapter_03_winter.md

 /Programs/python/3.8/share/doc          -> /System/Index/share/doc
 ```

-As you can see, the way Winter installs and stores packages, allows you to select which version is _linked_ to the System Index, for example, one could install Python 3.9, on doing so, you might see the folders `3.8` and `3.9` subdirectories, then, one could perform the corresponding Winter command to select the version that you wish to link.
+The way Winter installs and stores packages allows you to select which version is _linked_ to the System Index with ease.
+You could install Python 3.9, and you'll see the `3.8` and `3.9` subdirectories, then just perform the corresponding Winter command to select the version that you wish to link.

-If you would like to read about each Winter command and what it does you can click [here](https://utopiaos.github.io/winter/book).
+If you would like to read about each Winter command and what they do you can click [here](https://utopiaos.github.io/winter/book).

-Some other benefits weren't described here in order to avoid extreme complexity, for example [Winter environmnets](https://utopiaos.github.io/winter/book) weren't described here, but this is a feature of Winter to setup certain versions of packages depending on the directory the process might be running on.
+Some other benefits weren't described here in order to avoid extreme complexity, for example [Winter environments](https://utopiaos.github.io/winter/book) weren't described here.